 For this reason, wait nodes following actions are also a useful way to 'hold' contacts in certain campaigns, e.g. for 24 hours, before they can enter another, helping to space out your sends.

 Segmentation and exit conditions

 When a contact reaches a segmentation node in your campaign flow, Ometria checks the exit condition first, and then the conditions of the segment.

 E.g. A contact reaches a segmentation node with the condition ‘Contact’s lifecycle stage is ‘At Risk’, and the campaign has an exit condition of ‘Has placed an order’, Ometria checks whether or not the contact has placed an order before it checks the lifecycle status.

-Scroll down to the field Maximum emails sent per 24 hours and enter 1 (or 2 at most).
+Scroll down to the Email field and enter 1 per day (or 2 at most).